fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `mysql`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `mysql_azure`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `mysql_rds`: SSH port, specify only to connect via an SSH tunnel.
+	- Service `opendistro`: SSH port, specify only to connect using an SSH tunnel.
+	- Service `opensearch`: SSH port, specify only to connect using an SSH tunnel.
 	- Service `oracle`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `oracle_ebs`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `oracle_hva`: SSH port, specify only to connect via an SSH tunnel.